josmar-crwdstffng/angular/aio/content/guide/deprecations.md

 This support was deprecated for several reasons.
 First, developers found this pattern confusing.
-It seems like the actual `ngModel` directive is being used, but in fact it's an input/output property named `ngModel` on the reactive form directive that approximates some, but not all, of the directive's behavior.
+It seems like the actual `ngModel` directive is being used, but in fact it is an input/output property named `ngModel` on the reactive form directive that approximates some, but not all, of the directive's behavior.
-It allows getting and setting a value and intercepting value events, but some of `ngModel`'s other features, such as delaying updates with`ngModelOptions` or exporting the directive, don't work.
+It allows getting and setting a value and intercepting value events, but some of `ngModel`'s other features, such as delaying updates with`ngModelOptions` or exporting the directive, do not work.

 In addition, this pattern mixes template-driven and reactive forms strategies, which prevents taking advantage of the full benefits of either strategy.
 Setting the value in the template violates the template-agnostic principles behind reactive forms, whereas adding a `FormControl`/`FormGroup` layer in the class removes the convenience of defining forms in the template.

-To update your code before support is removed, you'll want to decide whether to stick with reactive form directives \(and get/set values using reactive forms patterns\) or switch to template-driven directives.
+To update your code before support is removed, you will want to decide whether to stick with reactive form directives \(and get/set values using reactive forms patterns\) or switch to template-driven directives.

 **After** \(choice 1 - use reactive forms\):